 For detailed answers to all your buying questions, visit my Buyer FAQs page.

-Q: How do I know if I'm ready to buy a home?
+Q: How do you know if you're ready to buy a home?

 A: You're usually ready when your income is stable, your debt is manageable, and you have savings for your down payment and closing costs.
 Getting pre-approved is the best first step to see real numbers.
 See all buying questions on my Buyer FAQs page.